kanaria69/Mainecoco/README.md

-## What did the mountain climber name his son?
-Cliff.
+## What does a pirate pay for his corn?
+A buccaneer!